︎ ANIKA TODD

 From Above ︎︎︎

 There is a contemporary principle of property law that was first articulated in Europe over 800 years ago: “Whoever’s is the soil, it is theirs all the way to Heaven and all the way to Hell.”
-This translates cleanly into current US law as, “[the landowner] owns at least as much of the space above the ground as he can occupy, in connection with the land.”
+This translates cleanly into current US law as “[the landowner] owns at least as much of the space above the ground as he can occupy, in connection with the land.

 To Hold Water

-Water traveling on rope, a pump, three-channel video installation
+Materials: Water traveling on rope, a pump, three-channel video installation

-Flux Factory, NY
+Flux Factory, NYC

 To Hold Water is a sculptural installation built around the Self Portrait video.
-The two-channel video is suspended in space, accompanied by a sculpture that pumps water from the floor of the gallery to the ceiling -- holding a subtle stream of water in constant motion.
+The two-channel video is suspended in space, accompanied by a sculpture that pumps water from the floor of

 Streetlight For Poet